laperss/vh-mpc-example/README.md

 This code provides a simple example of the Variable Horizon MPC alorithm, as presented in the following papers:

 [Linnea Persson, Anders Hansson, and Bo Wahlberg. _A computationally fastvariable horizon MPC algorithm with application in rendezvous of autonomous unmanned vehicles._ ]()
-  In (Submitted to Control Engineering Practice), June 2021.
+  In (Submitted to IEEE Transactions on Control Systems Technology), June 2021.

 [Linnea Persson and Bo Wahlberg. _Variable prediction horizon control forcooperative landing on moving target._](https://ieeexplore.ieee.org/document/9438459)
    In 2021 IEEE Aerospace Conference, March 2021.